 An alternative would be to install a authenticated denial of existence ([RFC4033] Section 3.2).
 However, this assumes that validation is being done on a caching resolver that is aware of the special local meaning of 'home.arpa.'.
 If a host stub resolver attempts to validate a name in 'home.arpa.', an authenticated denial of existence of 'home' as a subdomain of 'arpa.' would cause the validation to fail.
-Therefore, the only delegation that will allow names under 'home.arpa.' to be resolved is an unsigned delegation.
+Therefore, the only delegation that will allow names under 'home.arpa.' to be resolved is an insecure delegation, as in [RFC6303] section 7.